TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/RenderingInTheFrontend/Index.rst

 Further Details
 ===============

-The transformation process during content-rendering can be configured with many details.
+The transformation process during content-rendering is highly configurable.
-According explanations you can find here:
+You can find further information here:

 * :ref:`transformations`
 * :ref:`appendix-a`